hoodiecrow/ConsTcl/README.md

 This section concerns itself with procedures and the application of the same.

-A `` Procedure `` object is a closureW{Closure_(computer_programming)}, storing the procedure's parameter list, the body, and the environment that is current when the object is created, i.e. when the procedure is defined.
+A `` Procedure `` object is a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)), storing the procedure's parameter list, the body, and the environment that is current when the object is created, i.e. when the procedure is defined.

 When a `` Procedure `` object is called, the body is evaluated in a new environment where the parameters are given values from the argument list and the outer link goes to the closure environment.